 The Philippines is expected to lose up to six billion pesos a day by 2030 because of its horrendous traffic jams.
 According to Japan International Cooperation Agency (JICA), traffic congestion cost the Philippines around 2.4 billion everyday in 2012.

 On some roads, there are time windows for trucks to be able to pass on certain roads.
-They are also instructed to occupy one lane, the truck lane.
+They are also instructed to occupy one lane, aptly named, truck lane.
 There are some people who linger along the road to sell goods.

 The traffic costs are based on a few factors, such as value of time due to delay, fuel costs, vehicle operating costs, impact on health and greenhouse gas emissions.
 Motorists can be held up in traffic for 1-2 hours from Commonwealth Avenue to Aurora Boulevard, which is a distance of about 15 kilometers /9.3 miles.
 The same distance and route should only take 25-30 minutes.